IbanPlay/FablesRelease/README.md

-#FablesRelease
+# FablesRelease

-This is the public repository of the latest Calamity Fables release.
+This is a public repository containing the source of the latest Calamity Fables public release

 ---